 Currently, the Group does not have plans for any material investments or acquisitions of capital assets.
-Due to market uncertainties, the Group will continue to maintain a conservative treasury policy in evaluating potential investment opportunities.
+Due to

-The Group will continue to cautiously explore and expand its investment portfolio and may look beyond the Hong Kong region for investment opportunities in efforts to maintain competitiveness.
+The Group will continue to cautiously explore and expand its investment portfolio and may look beyond the

+Hong Kong region for investment opportunities in efforts to maintain competitiveness.